black-studio/black-studio-tinymce-widget/readme.txt

 `

 == Changelog ==

+= 2.6.3 (2018-11-01) =
+* Fixed buggy positioning on Customizer with large screens
+* Updated documentation

 = 2.6.2 (2018-02-27) =
 * Fixed conflict that was causing widget-specific warning messages to be moved to the top of the page